Becoming a Sustainable Household

 About 25-30% of the average home's electricity bill is due to water heating when a standard electric hot water system is used.
 It is therefore worth either managing hot water use as effectively as possible, or replacing the old mains system with a more efficient system.

 Solar flat panel, solar evacuated tube and heat pump hot water systems are all significantly more efficient than a standard electric system.
-Upgrading now will allow you to take advantage of hundreds of dollars in Federal STCs.
+Upgrading now will allow you to take advantage of hundreds of dollars in Federal STCs, a financial incentive.
 Energy efficient hot water systems can save your household hundreds of dollars a year in electricity costs.

-If you can't afford to upgrade yet, at least ensure your existing hot water system operates as efficiently as possible by:
+If you can't afford to upgrade to a solar hot water system yet, at least ensure your existing hot water system operates as efficiently as possible by:

 - Installing water saver shower heads.